cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/investagating_firmware_bug.md

 ## firmware bug

-at some point i must have updated the raspi firmware. this caused the recur application to present a bug that makes it basicly unusable:
+at some point i must have updated the raspi firmware. this caused the recur application to present a bug that makes it basically unusable:

 ### the bug